 We represented the mother who, along with the father, was accused of shaking her baby.
 After a ten day fact finding hearing exploring some medical complexities such as EDS, the local authority were unable to establish threshold.
 The child returned home the following day.

 This case involved the death of a two year old child.
-Cause of death was unknown but some bruise raised concern over non-accidental injury.
+Cause of death was unknown but some bruises raised concern over non-accidental injury.
 Through independent medical instruction, we were able to demonstrate natural causes prior to any fact find and subsequently the local authority withdrew their application for a care order in relation to the surviving sibling.

 Proceedings were issued in relation to two children following the infant being found to have bruising and numerous fractures.
 Our client was exonerated and resumed care of both children.